VeryVeryGoodNews/GML_TEST2/README.md

 # GML_TEST2
-To test deployment of keras saved_model to Google Cloud ML for serving
+To test deployment of keras saved_model to Google Cloud ML for serving.

-Keras model of inception v3 was saved as saved_model for serving on google ml-engine.
+Keras model of inception v3 was saved as saved_model for serving on google ml-engine. model file (inception_model2.py), and b64 json instance file for testing (image_bytes5.json) are both included.

 Saved model was deployed to cloud.
 Upon attempted test of model with json instance request, received following error msg:

 `{